giorgiozoppi/goctci/graphtrees/README.md

 - Given a sorted increasing order array with unique integer elements, write an algorithm to create a binary search tree with minimal height Exercice 4.3 (list of depths)
-- Given a binary tree, design an algorithm which creates a linked ist of all nodes at each depth.
+- Given a binary tree, design an algorithm which creates a linkedlist of all nodes at each depth.